 This small eCommerce company didn’t forget.
 They got 390 new sales when they started using email marketing the right way in their first month.

-Here’s how to set up three automated email campaigns to make sales from your email list.
+Here’s how to set up three automated email campaigns with some of the most recommended marketing tools to make sales from your email list.

 Email One: Welcome Email

 A good welcome email hits a person’s inbox as soon as they subscribe to one of your email lists or make a purchase on your website.

 Avoid “selling” to new subscribers right away.
 Use the welcome email as an opportunity to build a relationship with your customer by providing them useful and valuable information.